linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
                 <p>I tend to only use Tumblr due to widespread age verification rollouts.
-If you'd like to contact to me, please become mutuals with me on Tumblr</p>
-                <p>I also post some of my art on Tumblr =)</p>
+If you'd like to contact to me, please become mutuals with me on Tumblr.
+I also post some of my art there, but that's about it.
+I'm not a big social media user.</p>
-                <div>I follow people back on GitHub.
-I also frequently make updates & edits to this page.</div>
+                <div>I follow people back on this GitHub & I frequently make updates to this page.</div>
               </div>
             </td>
           </tr>